jafetgado/PETML/README.md

-This repository contains all scripts and data for experiments, design, and analyses in building the deep-learning package, PETML.
+This repository contains all scripts and data for experiments, design, and analyses in building the deep-learning package, DeepPETase.